mothxs/library/README.md

     vendor/bin/sail up -d

-## **After docker is configured, open a new tab if it is not started as daemon and execute the following:**
+## **After docker is configured, open a new terminal if it is not started as daemon and execute the following:**

 ### *Automatic configuration with:*